pemac/pemac/README.md

 * Engineering and IT background with 10 years plus professional experience
 * Transitiond to cybersecurity 2014 through PhD research
 * Programming enthusiast.
 Self-taught Phython, Angular and Swift
-* Curious of about numbers, new technologies and learning new skills
+* Curious about numbers, new technologies and learning new skills
 * Love doing meditation, watching comedy shows and reading, especialy spiritual books